Coil Design – Oil Burners

 Coil Maintenance Soot Removal

 Soot builds up on the pipe exterior surfaces from the burner exhaust.
 The soot insulates the pipe reducing the transfer of heat.
 Soot can also build up and block air passage around the pipe.
 Inspection involves removing the burner assembly from the coil jacket and visually examining the coil for soot.
 If the burner is fueled with kerosene or number one fuel oil soot is generally not much of a problem.
 If the burner is fueled with number two fuel oil, soot will build up and the coil will need to be cleaned periodically.
 Adding a soot remover to the fuel oil helps to reduce any build up.
-If the coil needs to be cleaned, disconnect and remove it from the machine.
-Pressure wash the coil, using a good degreasing chemical.
-Let the coil dry then reinstall onto the pressure washer.
+If the burner coil is old, replacement is recommended even if the leak is accessible.

 Coil Maintenance – Descaling